rajeevsoni/ContactForm/README.md

 # ContactForm
-Contact form that sends Email using Azure function, SendGrid
+Contact form that sends Email using Azure function, SendGrid and ReactJs(Contact Form UI)